youxch/Inverse-design-of-metasurfaces/README.md

 Furthermore, the updated code, `VAE_CNN_300_sample.py`, has been successfully tested and executed on several computers, ensuring its compatibility and reliability across different platforms.

+## Declaration:

+Due to the need to use the complete dataset and the best-trained network model in the author's subsequent work, only 300 sample data and the code that has not been fully trained are provided here for learning, research, and exchange purposes.
+Please adhere to the following principles:

+1. The code and data are strictly prohibited from being used for commercial purposes.
+2. The code and data must not be copied, disseminated, or distributed without authorization.
+3. When using the code and data, please respect intellectual property rights and indicate the source.
+4. If there are research findings, please share them with the author to promote academic exchange and technological progress.

+Thank you for your understanding and support.
+If you have any questions, please feel free to contact the author for discussion.